ReesMorrison/NetlifyBlogThemes/content/post/2021-12-03-vision-from-rear-window-by-alfred-hitchcock-with-jimmy-stewart-and-grace-kelly/VisionRear.md

 ---
-title: Vision, from "Rear Window," by Alfred Hitchcock with Jimmy Stewart and Grace Kelly
+title: Vision, from "Rear Window," a movie by Alfred Hitchcock with Jimmy Stewart and Grace Kelly
 author: Rees Morrison
 date: '2021-12-03'